-California Public Affairs and Social Sciences Graduate Certificate Programs
+Public Affairs and Social Sciences Graduate Certificates & Graduate Programs in California

 Prepare for a Masters Degree

 Some graduate certificate programs in public affairs and social sciences mirror their related masters degree.
 Students could take classes alongside other grad students – and learn graduate material, without the commitment to a full degree.
 This might be a great way to explore a topic area, or build on an undergraduate education.
 As a possible side benefit, credits earned may be transferrable to a masters program.
 In other words, a graduate certificate might keep the door open to continued education.
 If this is your goal, you should check with prospective schools to see how to structure your program.

 With the rapid pace of technology and new research that is conducted on many subjects, continued education can be a smart way to stay up-to-date.
 To that end, post-masters graduate certificate programs in public affairs and social sciences may appeal to current professionals – those who hope to refine their ability to lead, or learn and apply new methods to help solve problems in the workplace.
 So, whether you seek a potential promotion or career switch, a graduate certificate may be a worthwhile endeavor.

 How Do I Earn a Certificate in Public Affairs & Social Sciences? in California

 Some graduate certificate programs in public affairs and social sciences are available to students who have earned their bachelors degree.
 Application and enrollment is bound to vary.
 Those who are not already enrolled in a graduate program may have to furnish a written statement, experience, GRE scores and transcripts.
 Other certificate programs may presume students have their masters degree and work experience in the topic covered in the certificate.
 Contact schools directly for details.